tobiasafischer/dragndrop/README.md

-THIS IS DOCUMENTATION I WROTE FOR DUBSADO

 # Drag and Drop !!

-# DISCLAIMER PLACEHOLDER AND DROPSHADOW ARE USED INTERCHANGEABLY WE CHANGED THE NAME HALF WAY THROUGH AND NO WAY IN HELL AM I UPDATING IT LOL

 ## Why are you writing documentation?
 Don’t they have some?

-Sure! react-beautiful-dnd (we will be calling it rbdnd) has [documentation](https://github.com/atlassian/react-beautiful-dnd), but if I am speaking to you straight, the syntax of this library is so confusing and not intuitive at all.
-90% of the examples you will find online are also done in classical react with some of the worst practices you will see (a 5 year old learning scratch can do it better lol).
-Partly this is because the library is no longer being actively maintained, but it is still a super solid library which is pretty versatile.
+Documentation for react-beautiful-dnd, also known as rbdnd, is indeed available and can be found here.
+However, it is important to note that some developers may find the syntax of this library to be complex and unintuitive.
+It is worth mentioning that a significant portion of the online examples are implemented using traditional React practices that may not adhere to recommended coding standards.
+Consequently, it is advisable to exercise caution when referring to such examples.
+Despite the library no longer being actively maintained, it remains a reliable and versatile solution.

 ## Okay, what variables am I working with?

-So, with a lot of react libraries you will see the use of [context](https://reactjs.org/docs/context.html).
-In rbdnd, on the top level of ANY dragging / dropping we wrap with
+Now, in the context of react-beautiful-dnd and similar React libraries, the use of [context](https://reactjs.org/docs/context.html) is a common pattern.
+Within rbdnd, it is customary to encapsulate the top-level component responsible for drag and drop functionality with a specific context wrapper.

 ```tsx
 <DragDropContext />
 ```

-Drag and drop context can actually do quite a bit but for this case, we will focus specifically on onDragEnd (thats a mouthful lol).
-OnDragEnd is a function that supplies you with a result object
+The onDragEnd function within the drag and drop context plays a significant role and offers extensive capabilities.
+However, for the purpose of this case, we will focus specifically on the onDragEnd function, which provides a result object.

-THIS IS A LOT RIGHT?!
-Don’t worry though we really only care about ***source*** and ***destination*** which we will get into later on.
-ANYWAYS, think of onDragEnd the same as a form onSubmit which triggers the function when the action is done.
+The onDragEnd function might initially appear overwhelming, but fear not, as we will concentrate primarily on two key properties: source and destination, which will be discussed in more detail later on.
+It is helpful to conceptualize onDragEnd as analogous to the onSubmit function of a form, triggering the execution of the associated logic upon completion of the drag and drop action.

 ```tsx
 // result example